Haiyang-Sun/android-shadowvm/README.md

 * $SOURCE_ROOT/native/libs(include)/binder => emit binder IPC events (https://github.com/jysunhy/AndroidFrameworkNativeBinder.git)

-* "make -j4 WITH_DEXPREOPT=false"
+* at $SOURCE_ROOT, do "mmm external/ShadowVMService; make -j4 WITH_DEXPREOPT=false"

-####Run the demo analysis
+####Example, run the demo analysis on the Intel emulator
 * start instrumentation server by running StartDisl.sh

 * start analysis server by running StartSVM.sh

-* (To run nexus, you also need to do port forwarding by running PortForward.sh)
+* (To run on nexus, you also need to do port forwarding by running PortForward.sh)

-* take intel emulator as example:

-	run in the exacted folder: emulator64-x86 -sysdir ./ -system ./system.img -ramdisk ./ramdisk.img -data ./userdata.img -kernel ./kernel-qemu -sdcard ./sdcard.img -memory 2048
+* run in the exacted folder: emulator64-x86 -sysdir ./ -system ./system.img -ramdisk ./ramdisk.img -data ./userdata.img -kernel ./kernel-qemu -sdcard ./sdcard.img -memory 2048
 	(you may need to create a sdcard.img yourself or download one from http://195.176.181.79/downloads/sdcard.img)

+* configurations for the demos are already there

 ##Demo result
 *[![open demo page]](http://haiyang-sun.github.io/demo/index.html)